gpozzi/capstone-google-analytics/README.md

-# Capstone Project: NYC Green Taxis [Work in progress]
+# Capstone Project: Dashboard design & Analysis of demand patterns for taxi trips in NY [Work in progress]

 # Summary / Scope